 From one to three months of age, your child should be able to move their eyes as objects move, respond to startling and loud noises, follow objects such as rattle toys, recognize familiar people from a distance, and cry or fuss when they are bored or want to communicate.
 During their third month, an infant can recognize their mother’s breast or bottle when it is feeding time and learn to follow moving objects or people by turning their head.

 Here are some cognitive development activities that are apt for infants:

 1. Read to your infant

 Reading to your baby has many benefits, and it is never too early or late to start.
 Children benefit from being read to from a very young age (4).
-Reading to your newborn helps them recognize voices, sounds, and showing them picture books with bright colors helps in their cognitive development.
+Reading to your newborn makes them better at recognizing voices and sounds, while showing them picture books with bright colors helps in their cognitive development.

 2. Talk to your baby

 At 0 to 3 months of age, your baby is way too young to speak or converse with you.
 However, you can still try talking to your baby, look at them and smile, and have regular conversations with them.
 Notice how your baby will listen to you intently.